cohitre/myron-marston/static/dev-blog/_posts/2011-08-29-making-your-gem-warning-free.md

 There's been an [on-going](http://avdi.org/devblog/2011/06/23/how-ruby-helps-you-fix-your-broken-code/) [discussion](http://mislav.uniqpath.com/2011/06/ruby-verbose-mode/) in the ruby community recently about warnings.
-I've never used ruby's `-w` much, but I'm always in favor of more automated tools that can help improve your code.
+I've never used ruby's `-w` much, but I'm always in favor of more automated tools that can help improve my code.
 Furthermore, as a gem author, I strive to make my gems play nice with other ruby tools.
 Some rubyists will never run their code with `-w`, but for those who do, I don't want my gems to generate warnings for them.